SimonIlic/project-psychic-waffle/PROCESS.md

 This is a process book.
 It provides details of insights and steps taken during the development of this project.

-> ### Note the first two days were spent on a rejected project proposal
+> ### Note: the first two days were spent on a rejected project proposal
 # day 1
 * proposed the project idea
 * looked into feasibility of the project